← Back to Topics

 What are common QSBS mistakes?

-• Not meeting the holding period requirement
+• Failing to meet the specific holding period requirements.

-• Exceeding per-issuer limits
+• Exceeding the per-issuer limits on exclusion.

 Recent Changes